Moon Seong-gon

 Moon Seong-gon (born 9 May 1993) is a South Korean professional basketball player.
-He currently plays for Anyang KGC in the Korean Basketball League and the South Korean national team.
+He currently plays Suwon KT Sonicboom in the Korean Basketball League and the South Korean national team.

 Early life

 A native of Busan, Moon began playing basketball in elementary school.
 He moved to Seoul for middle school and attended Kyungbock High School, one of Seoul's most notable basketball schools.
 While at Kyungbock, he and his juniors Choi Jun-yong and future Korea University teammate Lee Jong-hyun were dubbed the "Kyungbock Trio" by rival high school teams for their well-rounded offensive capabilities.

 Career

 College

 Moon played for Korea University, where he stood out for his shooting and defensive skills and earned his first call-up to the senior national team.
 During his senior year, he led the team to win a clean sweep of the U League regular season title, the championship title and the MBC Cup and was named U League regular season MVP.